 Annex E – Glossary

-Auction Proceeds Program Assessment Panel (APPAP): A group chartered by the ICANN BoardOrganizational Effectiveness Committee (OEC) to allow for an assessment of the entire Auction Proceeds program, including all aspects of the programs operation as well as the program goals and project criteria.
+Auction Proceeds Program Assessment Panel (APPAP): A group chartered by the ICANN Board, through a committee if appropriate, to allow for an assessment of the entire Auction Proceeds program, including all aspects of the programs operation as well as the program goals and project criteria.

 Auction Proceeds Program Review Panel (APPRP): A community-based group to review the Auction Proceeds program process, which will include ICANN community volunteers, as well as invited external experts with expertise in evaluating grant processes.